cdgaete/OptOutput.jl/README.md

 # OptOutput.jl
-Utility tool that collect optimization results into to tabullar format (CSV or Dataframe) using mps (others to be implemented) models and primal and dual value results from solver
+A utility tool that collects optimization results in tabular format (CSV or DataFrames) from MPS models (with support for other formats planned), using primal and dual value results from solvers.